ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
 * Player 2 cannot pause/unpause
-* Pausing/Unpausing causes SplitScreen to flash back to single screen for a frame
 * Vehicles will disappear on P2 dismount if P1 is not nearby
 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) despawn if P2 loads them first.
 May be related to above issue.
 * DropShips/EnemySpawners are broken - HeroesPowerPlant related
+* If Dark Partner is activated first, P3 remapping fails

 ## Done so far:
 * P2 UI
-* Level chunks load/unload based on both players
+* Level chunks load/unload based on both players* (looking into crashes related to this, could be VRAM/hardware limitation)
 * Load P2 in any mode (including camera)
 * Enable splitscreen in 1P, disable when in cutscenes/event cameras* (chaos control is still an issue)
 * SET objects load/unload based on both players